How The Program Works

 What You’ll Learn

-Students start by attending our Intensive Basic Training, which is part of the 42 admissions process.
+Students start by attending our Piscine, which is part of the 42 admissions process.
 It lasts 28 days.
-Students select a Start Date and begin the 42 curriculum, completing one level per month for the first six months (there are 21 levels total).
+After going through it, students select a Start Date and begin the 42 curriculum, completing one level per month for the first six months (there are 21 levels total).
 In months 6-7, students will continue to do one level per month of the 42 curriculum and will also receive a small stipend.
 After completing level 7, students begin one month of FileMaker training and will attend interviews with FBA partners.
 At the end of the FileMaker training, students can start as paid software engineering interns with their respective FBA partner.

 There are no classes and no professors: at 42, students are the ones in charge of their learning and that of their classmates.
 Students learn and work in groups, giving and receiving information on projects, problems, and solutions.